Normal Typicality and Dynamical Typicality for a Random Block-Band Matrix Model: Introduction

 However, in von Neumann's setting, the energy eigenbasis of $H$ is unrelated to the orthogonal decomposition of the Hilbert space and as a consequence, for any initial state equilibration takes place almost immediately, see, e.g., \cite{GHT13,GHT14,GHT15}.
 In contrast to that, in very general settings, bounds on equilibration time can easily exceed the age of the universe \cite{SF12,TTV23a}.
 In this paper, we study an intermediate structured model given by a random block-band matrix ensemble, with the blocks aligned to the macro space decomposition \eqref{eq:msdecomp}.
 Hence, in this model, we expect equilibration to take place on different and non-trivial time scales.

 More precisely, in the following we model the Hamiltonian $H$ by a random $ N \times N$ matrix with a block structure in a basis that diagonalizes the projections $P_\nu$.
-We consider two prototypical models, a $2\times 2$ and a $3\times 3$ block matrix, with blocks of very different sizes {(i.e., correspoding to macro spaces of very different dimensions)}, encoded in a small {$N$-independent} parameter $\lambda \in (0,1)$.
+We consider two prototypical models, a $2\times 2$ and a $3\times 3$ block matrix, with blocks of very different sizes {(i.e., corresponding to macro spaces of very different dimensions)}, encoded in a small {$N$-independent} parameter $\lambda \in (0,1)$.
 The entries of $H$ are independent (up to conjugate symmetry) centered random variables with variances depending\footnote{ In other words, the models we consider are centered \emph{Wigner type random matrices} \cite{AEK17, ER24}, allowing for non-constant variances, and, moreover, for zero-blocks of size $\lfloor cN\rfloor \times \lfloor cN\rfloor$ for $c<1$.} on the block; see Assumptions~\ref{ass:2} and~\ref{ass:3} for the precise definitions.

 We are mainly interested in the behavior of the curves $t\mapsto \|P_\nu\psi_t\|^2$ with initial state $\psi_0\in\mathbb{S}(\Hilbert_\mu)$ for different macro states $\mu, \nu$.
 They describe the quantum probability that an initial state from the macro space $\mu$ ends up in the macro space $\nu$ after time $t$.
-However, since $t\mapsto \|P_\nu\psi_t\|^2$ is {generally more fluctuating} \cite{TTV23a, TTV23b}, we also consider the following suitably averaged version
+Besides $t\mapsto \|P_\nu\psi_t\|^2$ that is strongly fluctuating \cite{TTV23a, TTV23b}, we also consider its version averaged over the initial state, i.e., we define